The following is direct from APHA, who are the best to gain advice from.

 VAt is applicable on all quotes, charges and invoices at the rate of 20%.

-All quotes are exclusive of VAT and VAT will be added auto to the invoice.
+All quotes are exclusive of VAT and VAT will be added automatically to the invoice.

 VAT No. 337 8227 81

-*All incoming and outgoing calls to and from all staff are recorded for quality, training and monitoring purposes.
+*All incoming and outgoing calls are recorded for quality, training and monitoring purposes.

-Our Office is open Monday to Friday 9am to 5pm and closed on bank holidays and weekends.
+Our Office is open Monday to Friday 9am to 5pm, Saturday 10am to 3pm, closed sundays and closed on bank holidays.

 Emails will be replied to within 5 working days of receipt. emails are replied to in order of priority.